2012 Henryville tornado: Scott, Jefferson, and Trimble counties

 In Scott County immediately north of SR 362 and east of Concord Road, three homes were severely damaged while five double wide mobile homes were completely destroyed.
 Here, the tornado retained EF4 intensity, with windspeeds estimated to have been as high as 170 mph.
 Just south of SR 362 in Clark County two additional homes and power poles were damaged greatly.
 From there, the tornado crossed into Jefferson County.
 Damage was observed along and just north of SR 362 near the county line.
 This included several mobile homes totally destroyed, several framed houses heavily damaged, tremendous tree damage, and power poles snapped and shredded.

 The tornado traveled east-northeast snapping trees and power poles on County Road 850 and did its most significant damage at the intersection of Jackson Road, SR 62, and Swan Road about 2 mi south of Chelsea.
 In this area, several well-built brick homes were destroyed.
 The homes had anchor bolts attached to steel plates and a concrete foundation.
 One house was lifted and slid 65 yd off its foundation while mostly still intact.
 Another home was completely demolished and thrown downwind several hundred yards, within which there were three fatalities.
 The garage of this house was destroyed with one vehicle thrown 30 yd and another tossed 75 yd.
 A piece of farm equipment was thrown approximately 200 yd away.
 A third well-built brick home had its roof completely lifted and thrown over 300 yd away.
 An above-ground pool half filled with water was dislodged by the tornado and was never recovered.
-Wind speeds in the area were estimated to be well in excess of 170 mph with a damage width of 0.25 mi across.
-Despite not being large, the tornado produced high-end EF4 damage here; the withhold of an EF5 rating was something that was "possible", noted in a National Weather Service publication in 2022.
+Wind speeds in the area were estimated to be 170 mph with a damage width of 0.25 mi across.
+Despite not being large, the tornado produced low-end EF4 damage here; the withhold of an EF5 rating was something that was "possible", noted in a National Weather Service publication in 2022.